Dick Rutan

 Richard Glenn Rutan (July 1, 1938 – May 3, 2024) was an American military aviator and officer, as well as a record-breaking test pilot who in 1986 piloted the Voyager aircraft on the first non-stop, non-refueled around-the-world flight with co-pilot Jeana Yeager.
 He was the older brother of famed aerospace designer Burt Rutan, whose many earlier original designs Dick piloted on class record-breaking flights, including Voyager.

 Life and career

-Rutan was born and raised in Loma Linda, California, where he gained an interest in aviation at a young age.
+Dick Rutan was born in Loma Linda, California and raised in Dinuba, California, where he gained an interest in aviation at a young age.
 He learned to fly at age 15, taking his first solo flight on his 16th birthday, and later attended Reedley Junior College while waiting to report for the military.
 At Reedley College, he worked with aircraft engines toward getting an official FAA power plant license (also referred to as an Aviation Maintenance Technician).
 Through his interest in piloting, he went on to earn commercial, instrument, multiengine, seaplane and instructor certificates.